top of page

 Thirdly, the sentence is a bad case of anthropomorphizing.
 Here, cash acts like an animated entity, able to influence businesses.
 It’s better to formulate it as an action, as a gerund—by revising gereksizce harcanan nakit as nakiti gereksizce harcamak and yeterince kullanılmayan nakit as nakiti yeterince kullanmamak, we shift the structural accent from the noun to the verbal, while maintaining the parallelism of the phrases.
 For a better juxtaposition of the phrases, I’d revise the second verbal as harcamamak as well, to make the contrast more evident.

-Here are two potential optional versions:
+Here are two potential versions:

 Revision (optional) 1: